 1. Hocus Pocus (1993)

-Looking for the best family-friendly movies to watch on Halloween?
-Bette Midler, Sarah Jessica Parker and Kathy Najimy star as the Sanderson sisters, the trio of child-hunting witches, in this campy classic.
+Are you looking for the best family-friendly movies to watch on Halloween?
+In this campy classic, Bette Midler, Sarah Jessica Parker and Kathy Najimy star as the Sanderson sisters, the trio of child-hunting witches.
 The flick has grown so much in popularity over the years that a sequel is finally on the way.
-Why not give it a re-watch now before that actually happens?
+Why not give it a re-watch now before that happens?
 This is an endlessly rewatchable movie, but it has a special place in the heart of 90s kids and millennials.

 2. It’s the Great Pumpkin, Charlie Brown (1966)